Roughriders release Canadian running back Messam following voyeurism charge - Red Deer Advocate

 REGINA — Jerome Messam’s second stint with the Saskatchewan Roughriders has come to an abrupt end after the Canadian running back was charged with voyeurism.

-The Riders announced via twitter Monday they’ve released the veteran running back “after he has been criminally charged following an incident in November, 2016.”
-The CFL confirmed in a statement the charge was voyeurism.
+The Riders announced via Twitter on Monday that the hard-running veteran had been released “after he has been criminally charged following an incident in November 2016.”
+The CFL said in a separate statement that the charge was voyeurism.

 The league said it will not register a contract for Messam should any team attempt to sign him.